sagemathinc/cocalc/src/doc/design_overview/overview.rst

 components are defined in other modules.
-At the very bottom it contains an ``<ActiveAppContent>`` component that is responsible for displaying the rest of the page depending on what the current view is (whether it's the projects page, the settings page, and individual file in a project, etc.).
+At the very bottom it contains an ``<ActiveAppContent>`` component that is responsible for displaying the rest of the page depending on what the current view is (whether it's the projects page, the settings page, and individual file in a project, etc.)

 Routing to the projects page
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^